spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

 * `end`: The final index (inclusive) of the partition to sort.
 * (our `swap` function will take `arr`, index `i`, and index `j` instead)

 This is important!
-We are passing these `start`/`end` indices each time, because our algorthim will be called recursively on several sections of our array.
+We are passing these `start`/`end` indices each time, because our algorithm will be called recursively on several sections of our array.
 This allows us to work in-place in memory, instead of needing to create many new and/or temporary arrays in the process of the sort.

 ## 1. Choosing the Pivot